Perenco: Gabon

-In 2013, a helicopter carrying Perenco workers crashed in Peru.

 Tunisia

 Perenco's Tunisian assets were acquired in July 2002.
-Perenco now owns 50% and operates the on-stream El Franig, Baguel, and Tarfa gas condensate fields in central Tunisia.
+Perenco owns 50% and operates the on-stream El Franig, Baguel, and Tarfa gas condensate fields in central Tunisia.

 Production from the El Franig and Baguel fields is transported to the central processing facility in Oum-Chiah via 120 km of pipeline.
 Condensate is transferred to the La Skhira terminal for export, and gas is delivered to the Gabes plant for domestic consumption.

 Perenco is actively exploring the Takrouna permit, and a 400 km 2D seismic programme has already been acquired.
 Evaluation of relevant data will determine a location for an exploration well.